DanteAndroid/ComposeWall/README.md

 ### Structure of this repo?

-- `data` is for model class and parsers are used to parse image source url from web pages.
+- `data` is for model class and parsers used to parse image source url from web pages.
 - `net` is for net request apis and services.
 - `component` is the encapsulation of Compose ui components.
 - `theme` is for colors, font styles, and themes.
 - `AppMenu` defines all menus of app.
-- `ComposeNavGraph` is like Jetpack navigation, it defines destinations of app.
+- `ComposeNavGraph` defines destinations of app (like Jetpack navigation).
-- `ComposeDestinations` is actually holding navigating methods for different status.
+- `ComposeDestinations` is holding navigating methods for different status.